 Conclusion

+Contracts form the backbone of numerous business transactions and personal dealings.
 While a contract need not be in writing to be enforceable, there are essential elements that must be present when making the contract to determine whether it is valid.
 A valid contract can be enforced by a court.

-If you propose entering into a transaction with another party we recommend that your agreement be in writing and prepared or reviewed by an experienced lawyer.
+If you propose entering into a transaction with another party, we recommend that your agreement be in writing and prepared or reviewed by an experienced lawyer.

 The information in this article is general in nature and does not constitute professional advice.
 If you or someone you know wants more information or needs help or advice, please contact us on 07 3261 0400 or email [email protected].